 You may wish to read an introduction to the history of Venetian Crete first.

-This page covers the sea fortress and other Venetian monuments: the walls and a historic outline of the town during the Venetian rule are covered in page one.
+This page covers the sea fortress and Venetian monuments of the town: the walls and a historic outline of Candia during the Venetian rule are covered in page one.

 In the first half of the XVIth century Ottoman corsairs became the terror of the Christians living on the Mediterranean shores.
-One of them, Hayreddin Barbarossa (Red Beard), became the admiral of the Ottoman navy and in 1538 he defeated a large Spanish-Venetian fleet at Preveza; this victory made the Ottoman Empire a great maritime power.
-After the Battle of Preveza Barbarossa raided several locations on Crete without fear of being attacked by enemy warships.
-In 1540 the Venetians hastened to complete a fortress at the entrance of the harbour of Candia in order to protect the town from other Barbarossa raids.
+One of them, Hayreddin Barbarossa (Red Beard), became the admiral of the Ottoman navy and in 1538 he defeated a large Spanish-Venetian fleet at Preveza; after this victory he raided several locations on Crete without fear of being attacked.
+In 1540 the Venetians hastened to complete a fortress at the entrance of the harbour of Candia in order to protect the town from raids.